eliegershem/gutsy-assignment/README.md

 This repository contains the gutsy assignment project, a comprehensive setup for a web server with SSL encryption, load balancing, and caching using Kubernetes and Helm charts.

 ## Prerequisites
 Before installing the project, you need to install the required tools.
+This project is compatible with Ubuntu 22.
 Run the following commands:

 ```bash
 chmod +x scripts/install-tools.sh